volkamerlab/volkamerlab_org/content/education/_index.md

 # Outreach

-The Volkamer Lab is involved in several recurrent events that aim to foster the research networks in the fields of computer-aided drug design, structural bioinformatics or cheminformatcis.
+The Volkamer Lab is involved in several recurrent events that aim to foster the research networks in the fields of computer-aided drug design, structural bioinformatics or cheminformatics.

 ### [Struc2drug](/outreach/struc2drug/)